sebelga/gstore-node-docs/middleware-hooks/pre-hooks.md

 Add methods to execute before "save", "delete", "findOne" or your customMethod.
 The middleware that you declare receives the original argument\(s\) passed to the method.
 You can modify them in your **resolve** passing an object with an **\_\_override** property containing the new parameter\(s\) for the target method \(be careful though... with great power comes great responsibility!\).
 See example below.
 If you **reject** the Promise in a "pre" middleware, the target function is not executed.

+#### Example

-A common use case would be to hash a user's password before saving it into the Datastore.
+Hook to hash a user's password before saving it into the Datastore.

 ```js
 const gstore = require('gstore-node')();